loopwerk/loopwerk.io/content/articles/2011-04-05-search-perfect-python-ide-django.md

 Right now I just can't decide between the two.
 I'll keep testing and comparing them both.
 I have to say though: while I expect that PyCharm will get less buggy very soon, I don't think Eclipse based products like Aptana will ever get user friendly.

+> [!UPDATED]
-> **Update August 2012**: I've neglected to update the conclusion of this blog post, sorry for that.
+> **August 2012**: I've neglected to update the conclusion of this blog post, sorry for that.
 In the end I decided to go with PyCharm and I couldn't be happier with it.
 It quickly got stable and even better, and I have been enjoying it daily since May 2011.